vic-lee/ata/README.md

 Each subfolder in `tests` represent a test case, where `input` is the input directed to the `stdin` for the program and `output` is the expected output from the program.
 Test cases are numbered in ascending order.
-The `c` suffix in some tests' names indicate it is a custom test case created for additional testing;
-these tests are not provided by the problem statement and have a higher chance of containing errors.
+The `c` suffix in some tests' names indicates these are custom test cases created for additional testing; these tests are not provided by the problem statement and have a higher chance of containing errors.